-I strung a lingerie clothes line in the laundry room right above the washer and dryer.
+Tangent because this keeps me sane: If you are like me and can't allow unmated socks, try this; I strung a lingerie clothes line in the laundry room right above the washer and dryer.
 All unmated socks get hung over that line.
 I mate them as I take them out of the dryer.
 Because I have a six foot mini-clothes line for them to lay over I can see every single one of them at a glance.
 No putting them in a basket and taking them elsewhere.
-Every two weeks, anything without a mate goes into the rag bin.
+Every two weeks, anything without a mate goes into the trash once all the laundry in the house is done.
 No more time laying out a memory game of unmated socks that cover the whole bed or couch and sucks up twenty minutes to find the pairs.

-I made them sort their own laundry.
+I also made them sort their own laundry.
 I bought three big toy bins (the ones with the rope handles) and painted "DARK".
 "WHITE" and "COLORS" on them in giant letters.
 It doesn't look all that spiffy sitting along the wall before you walk into the laundry room but it is easy and it works for them so they actually do it.
 Little pretty bins on wheels didn't work, those mesh sorters didn't work because I had to be there to tell them what went where.
 Make the process so simple someone could walk in off the street and figure it out.
-Our families don't intend to impede our progress, but they often may not realize how important it is to us for them to be able to complete a task in suck a way that we don't have to redo it, which not only cuts our time but results in resentment from us that those family members may or may not even be aware of.
-Make your changes, ask for help but make sure you are fair about how you do it.
+That part is important, make it where anyone could look at it and figure it out.
+Our families don't intend to impede our progress, but they often may not realize how important it is to us for them to be able to complete a task in such a way that we don't have to redo it, which not only cuts our time, but results in resentment from us that those family members may or may not even be aware of.
+Make your changes, ask for help, but make sure you are fair about how you do it.
+Don't set yourself up to be a victim, intentionally or unintentionally.
+That's not cool either.

 Suffering in silence is not your friend.
-With those changes I took about eight hours overall to make, I cut laundry time from nine hours a week to three.
-In those eight hours, I took the time to stop, look at the process and look at where the bottle necks were and think up ways to lessen the time required to complete parts of the task or prevent those bottlenecks.
-I thought about those fixes in the shower, going to the bathroom, in the car with the kiddo watching Sofia the first at full volume and when I was waiting in line in the school office to pay for the kid's lunches for the month.
+If you are suffering in silence, guess what, no one else knows or cares and you won't ever get a medal for all your quiet suffering, it is worthless and pointless.
+You can make changes, ease your burden, and dump the pointless guilt and anger.
+It will be healthier for you as well.
+With the changes I just spoke of, I took about eight hours overall to make, I cut laundry time from nine hours a week to three.
+In those eight hours of "thinking and examination time", I took the time to stop, look at the process and look at where the bottle necks were and think up ways to lessen the time required to complete parts of the task or prevent those bottlenecks.
+I thought about those fixes in the shower, going to the bathroom, in the car with the kiddo watching Netflix on her Kindle and when I was waiting in line at the DMV to get new paperwork when my husband lost our boat registration.
 When I had a plan I implemented it.
 I lost eight hours to figure out the new process but I made up those hours in a week and a half.